 Arguably, sponsorship collections are one of the easiest (and also risk-free) ways to raise money for charity.
-But how do you actually get people to donate money to you?
+But how do you actually get people to donate money to you and to sponsor your cause?

 Is it a big enough challenge?